Friends General Conference

 Midweek Worship Group Meeting for Worship is held Wednesdays at noon using Zoom.
 Click this link at 11:55 am.
 Meeting ID: 325 077 955.
 Password: 337283

-Check out our Publications page for this week's Bulletin of events and notices and our Newsletter.
+Check out our Publications page for this week's Bulletin of events and notices and our latest Newsletter.

 Who we are....